vblazenka/ossu/01-core-programming/02-htc-complex-data/readme.md

 - Be able to use local to encapsulate function definitions.
 - Be able to use local to avoid redundant computation.

+### Evalulation rules for local expression
+- rename all definitions and references to those definitions
+- lift renamed definitions to top level (global scope)
+- replace entire local expression with its body, with references renamed

+### Encapsulation

 ## 9. Abstraction

 ## 10a.
 Generative Recursion